1990 Donruss Baseball Review

 It's hard to enjoy a product that wreaks like a perfect mix of crappy cardboard, mold, dust mites, and a hint of something I can't put my finger on (perhaps asbestos?).
 Once you get past all the detractors, you'll find that 1990 Donruss offers even more detractors than you first realized.
 Which is fun if you like semi-surprises and learning more about things, albeit a baseball card or book about baseball.

-2009 Donruss Elite Extra Edition Baseball Sealed Hobby Box (Mike Trout AUTO??)
+2004 Donruss Elite Extra Edition Hobby Box Factory Sealed

 1990 Donruss Baseball Review,